AmauryCarrade/MastodonToTwitter/README.md

 replies to old theads on the Twitter side will not be posted on Mastodon at all.

+To customize options, you can either modify directly the `MastodonToTwitter.py` file, the configuration option being at the top of the script (best option if you want to tweak a few things and forget this), or create a `mtt_config.py` file and copy the configuration variables you want to change there (best option if you want to be able to update this using `git pull` and don't want to alter the core files).

 ## Docker

 To run this as a docker app, first run the app once to generate the mtt files, then build the docker container:
 ```
 docker build -t "mastodontotwitter" .
 ```